Previously, on “Is DT a monorepo?”

 Removing a package won’t expose breaking changes in newly-typed packages

 This one’s subtle.
-Imagine we have a package @types/foo
+Imagine we have a package @types/foo.
+Another package (in

-the repo or even external) depends on @types/foo
+the repo or even external) depends on @types/foo.
+But, foo has just gained

 When the PR that does this is merged, the publisher will publish one final